RebeccaRGB/intercal-alu/docs/info.md

 The interleave operator takes two 16-bit values and produces a 32-bit result by alternating the bits of the operands.
 Thus, <code>#65535&#36;#0</code> has the 32-bit binary form 101010....10 or 2863311530 decimal, while <code>#0&#36;#65535</code> = 0101....01 binary = 1431655765 decimal, and <code>#255&#36;#255</code> is equivalent to <code>#65535</code>.
 </blockquote>

-Operation 8 returns the interleave of the lower halves of A and B, while operation 9 returns the interleave of the upper halves of A and B. (Should the chip fabrication process allow for it, operation 8½ returns the interleave of the middle halves of A and B.)
+Operation 8 returns the interleave of the lower halves of A and B, while operation 9 returns the interleave of the upper halves of A and B. (Should the chip fabrication process allow for it, operation 8½ will, of course, return the interleave of the middle halves of A and B.)

 Operations 10 and 11 correspond to INTERCAL's *select* operator, represented by sqiggle (~).
 From the INTERCAL manual: